pctablet505/litert-export-docs/LiteRT_Export_User_Guide.md

 ### What is LiteRT Export?

 LiteRT (formerly TensorFlow Lite) export enables you to deploy Keras models on mobile, embedded, and edge devices.
-This guide covers the **one-line export API** introduced in Keras 3.x that makes mobile deployment as simple as:
+This guide covers the **one-line export API** in Keras 3.x that makes mobile deployment as simple as:

 ```python
 model.export("model.tflite", format="litert")